Admission and application

 - TOEFL iBT (Test of English as a Foreign Language) with a total score of ≥90, all four sub-scores ≥20;

-- Cambridge C1 Advanced (CAE) or Cambridge C2 Proficiency (CPE) with mark ≥C.
+- Cambridge C1 Advanced (CAE) or Cambridge C2 Proficiency (CPE): Grade C or higher

 General information about these language requirements can be found on the Bachelor's Language Requirements page.